hummingbot/hummingbot/documentation/docs/quickstart/run-bot.md

 <b>Important:</b> Once you are satisfied that the bot is running properly and you want to proceed with liquidity mining (go live).
 Ensure you have sign up with [Miner App](https://miners.hummingbot.io/) and setup with the exchange APIs.
 For next step, go to [Participate](participate.md)

-To get the most out of Hummingbot, consult the following resources:

-* [Command Reference](/operation/commands/) for quick reference on useful commands
-* [Video Tutorials](https://hummingbot.io/videos/) for tips and tricks in running trading bots